16889-team/Normal-Aware-MVSNet/README.md

 Currently, we only test the low-resolution datasets and batch_size is set to be 16 due to the lack of computer resources.

+You can do the training in your local machine with:
 ```bash
 python train.py --mode train/val --batch_size 16 --alpha 0.2 --beta 3 --gamma 0.2
 ```

+Or use colab with [this](https://github.com/16889-team/Normal-Aware-MVSNet/blob/main/na_mvsnet_training.ipynb) (Remember to upload the datasets to your gdrive)

 You can see the training result in checkpoints/log.
+(With three different parameter-settings)

 ## Acknowledgement
 This project heavily relies codes from [MVSNet-pytorch](https://github.com/xy-guo/MVSNet_pytorch) and insipred by [NAS](https://github.com/udaykusupati/Normal-Assisted-Stereo) and we thank the authors for releasing their code.